Turtosa/from-zero-to-rag/from-zero-to-rag.md

 	1. \*Decide whether or not to bypass the RAG for this request (e.g. if user asks what time of day it is, there's no point in searching the knowledge base)
 	2. \*Break up the request into sub-queries (e.g. if user query is complex and contains many possible queries, we break it into logical parts and perform search for each of these).
 	3. \*Generate metadata filters for the results (e.g. if user query is looking for data from 2023, we will only search files created in 2023).
-2. Query embedding: take the plain text queries and convert to vectors.
+2. Query embedding: take the plain text queries and convert them into vectors.
 3. Search: find the N most similar vectors to the user query
 4. \*Post-processing of results
-	1. \*Re-rank results if multiple/alternative search algorithms were used (e.g. BM25, full text).
+	1. \*Re rank results if multiple/alternative search algorithms were used (e.g. BM25, full text).
 	2. \*Rearrange results: LLMs tend to prefer data at the beginning and end of the context[<sup>[1]</sup>](https://arxiv.org/abs/2307.03172), so place low confidence chunks in the middle, flanked on either end by the high confidence chunks.
 	3. \*Drop anything that doesn't match our metadata filters.
 5. Prompt: Generate a new prompt combining the user's query with the context from our search.

 In this first part, we will create a very simple setup, and skip the steps marked with an asterisk above.
 Let's dive into it.
 ## Prerequisites
-As previously mentioned, creating an embedding model is way out-of-scope for this series: we will rely on external open source tooling for this aspect.
+As previously mentioned, creating an embedding model is far out-of-scope for this series: we will rely on external open source tooling for this aspect.
 Similarly, we will be using an existing vector database, although it is not necessary to use one at all for this simple example.

 After briefly comparing the most popular vector databases, I settled on [Infinity](https://github.com/infiniflow/infinity/) due to its performance and relative simplicity.
 For the embedding model, we will use [bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5) (due to its performance on my lowly RTX 4070 mobile GPU); but you are of course free to switch this up.

 For future compatibility's sake, we're going to wrap this model in a server that matches the OpenAI API spec.
-There are several options we can pick from, but my favorite, unfortunately for you, is also named [Infinity](https://github.com/michaelfeil/infinity); so from now on, I will refer to the vector database as "Infinity (DB)" and the embedding model server as "Infinity (Embed)".
+There are several existing options we can pick from, but my favorite, unfortunately for you, is also named [Infinity](https://github.com/michaelfeil/infinity); so from now on, I will refer to the vector database as "Infinity (DB)" and the embedding model server as "Infinity (Embed)".
 ### Installation
 Getting an instance of Infinity (DB) running on your local machine is as easy as pulling the docker container.
 ```bash